CapsAdmin/NattLua/README.md

 Some self contained modules in this project are: lua lexer, lua parser, lua analyzer, algebraic types.

 # Parsing and transpiling
-I wrote the lexer and parser trying not to look at existing Lua parsers (as a learning experience), but this makes it a little bit different in some ways.
-The syntax errors it can report are not standard and a bit more detailed.
-It's written in a way to be easily extendable for new syntax.
+I wrote the lexer and parser trying not to look at existing Lua parsers (as a learning experience), but this makes it different in some ways.
+The syntax errors it can report are not standard and are bit more detailed.
+It's also written in a way to be easily extendable for new syntax.

 * Handles Luajit, lua 5.1-5.4 and Garry's mod Lua (which just adds optional C syntax).
 * Errors are reported with character ranges